-Do whatever you can to move on, despite how hard it is - Of course there were struggles and intense periods of hopelessness.
-There were years he described where the war prevented any capability of starting over, but when he could, he did what he could - start grade school over as an almost grown-up - .
-He juggled multiple jobs to survive until he could move into something more prominent - an NGO position.
+Do whatever you can to move on, despite how hard it is.
+Of course there were struggles and intense periods of hopelessness.
+There were years he described where the war prevented any capability of starting over; but when he could, he did what he could, such as starting grade school over as an almost grown-up and juggling multiple jobs to survive until he could move into something more prominent.
 People defected to other countries, learned other languages, and found ways to survive until they could go home.

-Mind strength and resilience exists, and at the outset of it all, you control it – When you suffer enough, you become immune to the things you see and experience - you walk over the dead bodies of people you know every day and become almost accustomed to it.
-What can you do?
-You respect what’s gone, you endure the suffering, and you go back to 1 -Move on and survive, because you are still alive.
+Mind strength and resilience exists, and at the outset of it all, you control it – When you suffer enough, you become immune to the things you see and experience.
+You respect what’s gone, you endure the suffering, and you move on and survive, because you are still alive.
 You want to be alive.
 You want to survive.

 And I guess that's where the difference lies.
-I am not sure some days that I want to live or survive, but that's something I need to work on, and 1 and 2 are a big part of that.
+I am not sure some days that I want to live or survive, but that's something I need to work on.

-If I could see the world in a different way, I would want all people suffering from mental health issues to be able to see and interact with the rest of the world (a world they don't know), and hear stories from people and communities that provide them with different ways of internalizing and coming to terms with their own struggles and journeys.
-It's perhaps an approach that's really quite a bit more powerful than seeing a psychiatrist who keeps on reassuring you that 'your mind and thought process will change', or numbing the pain through medicine.
-I am trying to map that one out in my head, but that's probably me just having another manic jumble.
-I have these ideas all the time, but I can never get focused enough to put them into play.
+If I could see the world in a different way, I would want all people suffering from mental health issues to be able to see and interact with the rest of the world, and hear stories from people and communities that provide them with different ways of internalizing and coming to terms with their own struggles and journeys.
+It's perhaps an approach that's really quite a bit more powerful than seeing a psychiatrist.

 Anyways, I am not really great at ending my own stories, so I feel like the only thing left I want to say is that I hope with all of me, that the country will continue to open up, and one day, in the near future, I will be back.